hugoahus/chipkit_pixel_game/README.md

-# T-Rex Game using the built-in display
+# Dog Game using the built-in display (Chrome Dino Game)

 By Erik Smit and Hugo Larsson Wilhelmsson.

 ## Objective and Requirements

-The purpose of this project is to develop the T-Rex game that appears when trying to browse Chrome while offline, on the embedded platform.
+The purpose of this project is to develop a game similar to the Chrome Dino Game that appears when trying to browse Chrome while offline.
+This game shall be developed on the embedded platform, ChipKit.
 In this game, the player will control an object/character and try to maneuver various objects/enemies by jumping.
 These requirements must be met.

 - Standard T-Rex game rules are implemented (random object/enemy generation).
 - Enemies move in both X and Y directions.